mstksg/inCode/copy/entries/monad-plus-3.md

 1. We declare that `Character` is "either" a `Farmer`, `Wolf`, `Goat`, or `Cabbage`.
-This is like saying that a `Bool` is either a `False` or a `True` --- in fact, you could define your own `Bool` with something like
+This is like saying that a `Bool` is either a `False` or a `True`: in fact, you could define your own `Bool` with something like
     this: (or even your own `Int`)

     ~~~haskell